anthonyloukinas/AWX-Promotion-Pipeline/README.md

   scm_url: https://github.com/anthonyloukinas/ping.git
 ```

 You can add additional configuration to this file, and then place it in your code repository base, named `.awx-pipeline.yml`.
+See [Supported Paramters](#supported-parameters)

 ### Importing Content